Zipolite Oaxaca State, Mexico Travel Guide

 For independent travel.

-Cruise ships occasionally dock in Huatulco, a larger resort area to the east.
+Cruise ships occasionally dock in Huatulco, a larger resort area in an easterly direction.

 Not a direct arrival for Zipolite.